Isnor/formulatel/readme.md

 Open source sim-racing telemetry

+## Work in progress

+This repository contains zero finished code and is very much a work in progress.

 ## Overview
 I like playing the F1 simarcade games and I like OpenTelemetry.
 I thought it would be a fairly painless lift to read the telemetry data because the [spec](https://answers.ea.com/t5/General-Discussion/F1-23-UDP-Specification/m-p/12633159?attachment-id=704910) is publicly available, convert that to metrics with OpenTelemetry and chart them with Grafana.
 Then I thought it might be helpful to convert the data into protocol buffers so that others could easily make their own telemetry applications.